akeneo/pim-docs/references/basic/technical_entities.rst

 * belongs to a family,
 * is positioned in many categories.

 Product value
 -------------

 Each product value is linked to a product and an attribute.

 The product data model is structured as Entity - Attribute - Value.
-The implementation is based on OroFlexibleEntityBundle an customized in PimCatalogBundle.
+The implementation is based on PimFlexibleEntityBundle an customized in PimCatalogBundle.

 FYI, a document oriented storage is already planned to deal with high data volumes.

 Attribute
 ---------